cloudmesh/useful-introduction_to_cloud-2015/_sources/parallel.txt

+.. todo:: Hyungro, check with allan and Koji if we have pdsh on
-.. todo:: At this time we are not aware that pdsh is installed by default on india. check with the systems group and have them provide a documentation on how we activate it.
+	  india.
+At this time we are not aware that pdsh is installed by default on india. check with the systems group and have them provide a documentation on how we activate it.

 Fabric